bartvanremortele/my-hottowel-boilerplate/README.md

 - `gulp serve-dev`

     Serves the development code and launches it in a browser.
 The goal of building for development is to do it as fast as possible, to keep development moving efficiently.
-This task serves all code from the source folders and compiles less to css in a temp folder.
+This task serves all code from the source folders and compiles sass to css in a temp folder.

 - `gulp serve-dev --nosync`